timsueberkrueb/switch/README.md

 ## License and Copyright

-Copyright © 2016 Tim Süberkrüb
+Copyright © 2016 Tim Süberkrüb and contributors

 This application is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 See LICENSE for more information.
+See CONTRIBUTORS.md for a list of all contributors.